 Medigap Plan G is slightly less comprehensive than Plan F. Both Medicare Supplement insurance plans offer more comprehensive benefits than any other plan, but Plan G doesn’t include the Medicare Part B deductible.

 Is Plan G Cheaper than Plan F in Georgia?

 Medigap Plan G is less expensive than Plan F. Keep in mind that you will also need to pay the Part B deductible out of pocket if you’re eligible for both plans and select Plan G. Both plans also require you to pay for prescription drug coverage separately.

 Which should I choose?

-If you signed up for Medicare Part B before January 2020, an insurance agent or our Policy Guides can help you compare costs for both plans.
+If you signed up for Medicare Part B before January 2020, our Policy Guides can help you compare costs for both plans.
 If you’re more worried about simplifying your health insurance than minimizing the monthly premium, Plan F is the best option.

 You aren’t eligible for Medigap Plan F if you enrolled in Original Medicare after December 2019.
 Plan G is your best option for a comprehensive supplemental insurance plan.

 What is the Most Popular Medicare Supplement Plan in Georgia for 2021?